Sailor Moon R: The Movie: Sailor Moon R: The Movie

-After the Sailor Senshi fly to the asteroid, Fiore reveals his plans to scatter flower-seeds to drain humanity's energy on Earth.
-The Sailor Senshi then fight hundreds of flower-monsters, but they end up captured.
-When Fiore orders Usagi to surrender, she is unable to feel his loneliness; Fiore begins to drain her life-force.
+After the Sailor Guardians fly to the asteroid, Fiore reveals his plans to scatter flower seeds to drain humanity's energy on Earth.
+The Sailor Guardians then fight hundreds of flower monsters, but they end up captured.
+When Fiore orders Usagi to surrender, she is unable to feel his loneliness; Fiore begins to drain her life force.
 Mamoru escapes and saves Sailor Moon by throwing a rose at Fiore.
 The rose embedded in Fiore's chest blossoms, freeing him from the Xenian's control.
-The flowers on the asteroid disappear, but it continues to hurtle towards Earth.
+The flowers on the asteroid disappear, but it continues to hurtle toward Earth.
 Usagi uses the Silver Crystal to transform into Princess Serenity to change the course of the asteroid.
 Fiore then attempts to assault the group in a suicidal effort to defeat them, but upon coming into contact with the Silver Crystal, Fiore discovers the truth that when Usagi and Mamoru were children she gave Mamoru the rose that was once given to him after Fiore had left.
 Emotionally incapacitated, Fiore ignores the Xenian's pleas and allows her and himself to be vaporized by the Silver Crystal's powers.
-With Fiore and the Xenian destroyed by the Silver Crystal, Serenity, Endymion and the Sailor Senshi combine their powers to divert the asteroid away from the Earth.
+With Fiore and the Xenian destroyed by the Silver Crystal, Serenity, Endymion, and Sailor Guardians combine their powers to divert the asteroid away from the Earth.
 The Silver Crystal is shattered and Serenity dies of exhaustion.
-Back on Earth, despite Luna and Artemis' concern over why the Sailor Senshi are taking too long, Chibiusa assures them that the girls are all right.
+Back on Earth, despite Luna and Artemis' concern over why the Sailor Guardians are taking too long, Chibiusa assures them that the girls are all right.

-In the aftermath, now safely drifting in orbit, the Senshi and Tuxedo Mask are devastated by Sailor Moon's death in her still form after her transformation brooch is damaged, saying that it wasn't worth it to survive if they lost the one most dear to them.
+In the aftermath, the asteroid now safely drifting in the Earth's orbit, the Sailor Guardians and Tuxedo Mask are devastated by Sailor Moon's death in her still form after her transformation brooch is damaged, saying that it wasn't worth it to survive if they lost the one most dear to them.
 The spirit of Fiore reappears and thanks Tuxedo Mask and his comrades for freeing him.
-Using a nectar-filled flower with Fiore's life-energy, Tuxedo Mask wets his lips with the nectar and kisses Sailor Moon, reviving her, restoring her transformation brooch and repowering the Silver Crystal.
+Using a nectar-filled flower with Fiore's life energy, Tuxedo Mask wets his lips with the nectar and kisses Sailor Moon, reviving her, restoring her transformation brooch, and repowering the Silver Crystal.
 Fiore, reduced to the form of a child again, ascends to the afterlife to live in peace.
 She smiles weakly at them and says she told them she would protect everyone.
-The Senshi smile through their tears and collapse into her arms.
+The Sailor Guardians smile through their tears and collapse into her arms.